Kmek/Portfolio/index.md

 ### [Echo Group Internship](internship)

-A Summer internship at The Echo Group, a software company in Conway, NH.
+`PowerShell` A Summer internship at The Echo Group, a software company in Conway, NH.

 ---